 Galatians 3:22 "But the Scripture has concluded all under sin, that the promise by faith of Jesus Christ might be given to them that believe."

-Links regarding an alternative view which allows for "total depravity" without "inheriting" the consequences of Adam's sin:
+Links regarding an alternative view which allows for the "depravity" of man without "inheriting" the consequences of Adam's sin: